-Music, of course, is a big part of the iCloud strategy (so large that Apple CEO Jobs saved details on the music portion of the service until the very last item of the day).
-It consists of three basic features:
+Music, of course, is a big part of the iCloud strategy (so large that Jobs saved details on the music portion of the service until the very last item of the day).
+It consists of three basic features.

--- Any song previously bought from iTunes now appears in a searchable purchase history, which can be accessed from any Apple device.
-Users simply select the song they want to hear and it downloads to that device for playback.
+– Any song previously bought from iTunes now appears in a searchable purchase history, which can be access from any Apple device.
+Users simply select the song they want to hear, and it downloads to that device for playback.
 Free.

--- Any music managed by iTunes but acquired through some other means than the iTunes store can be synched to a scan-and-match style music locker -- a feature called "iTunes Match" -- that would then give it the same synching benefits of iTunes purchased music.
+– Any music managed by iTunes but acquired through some other means than the iTunes store can be synched to a scan-and-match style music locker-a feature called “iTunes Match”-which would then give it the same synching benefits of iTunes purchased music.
 The songs provided will be at 256 kbps.
-Any songs not matchable to iTunes' 18 million-strong catalog will be individually uploaded.
+Any songs not matchable to iTunes’ 18 million-strong catalog will be individually uploaded.
 This feature costs $25 a year.

 iCloud replaces the entire MobileMe line, which Jobs on stage said “wasn’t our fines hour.”
 The MobileMe syncing feature for mail, calendar and contacts was a rare misstep for Apple, and the iCloud feature was long expected to replace it.

-But in the grand scheme of digital music, this is not the revolutionary new music experience many had hoped for.
-There are no music recommendation features, no sharing functions and no discoverability.
-It's hard to consider this anything but a minor step, albeit an important first one.
+But in the grand scheme of digital music, this is not the revolutionary new music experience so many had hoped for.
+There’s no music recommendation features, no sharing functions, no discoverability.
+It’s hard to consider this anything but a minor step, albeit an important first one.

-Billboard.biz will break out the bigger-picture analysis of this news in a separate post.
-More details are coming soon.
+We’ll break out the bigger-picture analysis of this news in a separate post.
+Details soon.